Giving Tuesday is a movement of generosity sweeping the globe—and your community.

 Can you collaborate with a local charity?

 After you’ve identified a charity, decide how your church can serve this organization.
 If you’re able, contact the charity you’re going to support and ask what is the best way you can help them.
-You just might be surprised by what you hear.

 To connect with your church and community, you can ...